-A lawyer shall not live by arbitration alone (at least this one shan’t).
-As much as I practise arbitration, I enjoy advising clients in an area of law that, over time, has developed into a professional hobbyhorse: business-related administrative law.
-The area of law that empowers, or obliges, state agencies to supervise or interfere with the private economy.
-The business-related administrative law of Singapore, in German: das Wirtschaftsverwaltungsrecht von Singapur.
+A lawyer shall not live by arbitration alone (at least not this one).
+As much as I enjoy arbitration, I also enjoy advising clients in an area of law that has, over time, become a professional hobbyhorse: economic administrative law.
+This is the area of law that empowers or requires government agencies to monitor or intervene in the private sector.
+The economic administrative law of Singapore, in German: das Wirtschaftsverwaltungsrecht von Singapur.
 Repeat after me.

-In general, I enjoy this because there are certain local peculiarities which I believe I’m familiar with, but which may seem alien to a businessman used to the fundamental freedoms of the EU.
+In general, I enjoy this because there are certain local idiosyncrasies that I think I’m familiar with, but which may seem alien to a businessman used to the fundamental freedoms of the EU.
 Yes, Singapore is one of the most business-friendly countries in the world.
-However, when the authorities ‘recommend’ a certain behaviour on their websites, they do so to the local reader.
-They presuppose a certain mentality, and he who reads it too liberally may not get it.
+But when the authorities ‘recommend’ a certain behaviour on their websites, they are doing so to the local reader.
+They are assuming a certain mentality, and those who read it too liberally may not understand.
 Often enough, there’s actually a legal obligation to do something.
-For example, to register an activity or obtain a permit, and violating this duty will, well, compromise your market access.
-I believe after something between fourteen to twenty-one years of personal Singapore experience I’ve got the hang of these things, and of a few others.
+For example, to register an activity or to get a permit, and if you fail to do that, well, your access to the market is jeopardised.
+I think after something like fourteen to twenty-one years of personal experience in Singapore, I’ve got the hang of these things and a few others.

 On Time for a Change

-Apart from that, advising on business-related administrative law allows me to meet circumstances that otherwise I’d never hear of.
-One of the privileges of the legal profession, to be sure, but one that you easily forfeit if you overspecialise.
+Having said that, advising on commercial administrative law allows me to encounter situations that I’d otherwise never hear of.
+One of the privileges of being a lawyer, but one that can easily be lost if you become too specialised.

-Of course, you encounter interesting situations in arbitration proceedings as well.
-Representing parties in disputes or deciding them as arbitrator is exciting.
-But once there’s a dispute, it’s usually all about fault and liability.
-How very satisfying to work on preventing things from going wrong in the first place for a change.
+Of course, in arbitration you will also encounter interesting situations.
+Representing parties in disputes or deciding them as an arbitrator is exciting.
+But once there’s a dispute, it’s usually about fault and liability.
+How satisfying to work on preventing things from going wrong in the first place.
 If possible.

 Food Law, Import Law, Road Licensing Law, or Hazardous Goods Law, and Such

-For instance, advising the company that wanted to know, beyond its corporate law needs, what the legal requirements were for lubricants in the local food industry.
-There you are, diving right into the shallows of Singaporean food additives law.
+For example, advising the company that wanted to know, beyond its corporate law needs, what the legal requirements were for lubricants in the local food industry.
+So there you are, diving into the depths of Singapore’s food additives law.

-Or take the company that needed to import heavy-duty trucks into Singapore, and register them for road use.
-Local import law and traffic administrative law tell you how that’s done.
+Or take the company that needed to import heavy trucks into Singapore and register them for road use.
+Local import and traffic laws will tell you how it’s done.

-Or the parties dealing with hazardous goods, who decided to enter into a consignment warehouse agreement.
-Soon they were asking to what extent each of them will be responsible for the risks arising from the goods.
-They had a hunch that operating the warehouse will require a permit.
-Environmental administrative law knew the answer.
+Or the parties dealing with dangerous goods who decided to enter into a consignment warehouse agreement.
+Soon they were wondering to what extent each of them would be responsible for the risks arising from the goods.
+They suspected that the operation of the warehouse would require a permit.
+Environmental administrative law had the answer.

 And That’s Why…

-I’m pleased companies from Germany, Austria and Switzerland are increasingly finding me for their matters relating to Wirtschaftsverwaltungsrecht in Singapore.
+I’m delighted that companies from Germany, Austria and Switzerland are increasingly turning to me for their matters relating to Wirtschaftsverwaltungsrecht in Singapore.